ashrafghiye/DBN/README.md

 The script `main.py` run one of three comparisons between two deep neural networks used to classify MNIST digits.
 The first neural was pre-trained in unsipervised way using Deep Belief Networks, and the second was randomly initialized.

-Running this script will result in 2 images describing the accuracy and crossentropy on test set for both models as function of one of these cases:
+Running this script will result in 2 images describing the accuracy and crossentropy on test set for both models for one of these cases:

 1- Number of layers.